nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/jupyterlab_docs/readme.md

 The WebDS features are in active development and will continue to be rolled out as they become available in future PinormOS releases.

 Presently, WebDS offers the following features.
-- README - This document.
+- README - This document
-- Documentation - This is where you can find the user guides for the TouchComm and AsicProgrammer Python modules.
+- Documentation - Links to DSDK Confluence and Jira pages and user guides for TouchComm and AsicProgrammer Python modules
-- Device Information - This is where you can view basic information about the connected TouchComm device.
+- Device Information - Basic information about connected TouchComm device
-- DSDK Update - This is where you can do PinormOS system update on the Raspberry Pi.
+- DSDK Update - PinormOS system update on DSDK
-- ADC Data - This is where you can view real-time heatmap plots of delta and raw image reports.
+- Connection - Configuration of TouchComm device connection settings
-- Erase and Program - This is where you can do chip reprogram with a .hex file.
+- Erase and Program - TouchComm device reprogram with .hex files
+- ADC Data - Real-time heatmap and bar plots of delta, raw, and baseline reports
+- Touch Data - Real-time position and trace plots of touch reports

 ### Workspace

-The JupyterLab workspace is located in /home/pi/jupyter/workspace on the Raspberry Pi.
+The JupyterLab workspace is located at /home/pi/jupyter/workspace on the DSDK.
 It is shown as the root directory in the file browser in the left sidebar of JupyterLab.
 In the workspace you can find a Synaptics directory.
 This is a read-only directory containing useful reference materials.
 The reference materials include the following.

 - TouchComm protocol specification
 - User guides for TouchComm and AsicProgrammer Python modules